Who Was Voodoo Queen Marie Laveau?

 Marie Laveau, also known as the Voodoo Queen of New Orleans is still one of the most renowned figures from the city.
-She is estimated to have been born in the early 1790’s and died in 1881.
-She was born a free woman of mixed color and raised a devout Catholic.
+She was born a free woman of mixed color, in the late 1700s, and raised a devout Catholic.
 Much has been written on the life of Marie Laveau, although the challenge over the years has been separating the facts from the fiction.

-Marie is said to have been born sometime in between 1791 to 1794 depending on the source.
-She was the illegitimate daughter of Charles Laveau a white planter and Marguerite Darcantrel and black woman.
+Marie is said to have been born sometime between 1791 to 1794 depending on the source.
+She was the illegitimate daughter of Charles Laveau a white planter and Marguerite Darcantrel a black woman.

 Not long after the death of her husband Marie met and became the lover of Christopher Glapion.
 They never married officially, but were considered married under common law.
 Together they had 15 children, including a daughter also named Marie who had a striking resemblance to her mother.
 Besides looking like her mother Marie II also practiced voodoo and helped feed the mythology of her mother’s life.

 Marie died quietly in her home surrounded by family at the estimated age of 79.
-Marie is said to be buried at St. Louis Cemetery No. 1 and her tomb can still be visited today.
-And is one of the most visited graves in the United States, according to one of the tour guides.
+Marie is buried at St. Louis Cemetery №1 and her tomb can still be visited today, and is one of the most visited graves in the United States, according to one of the tour guides.

 It is believed that it’s possible to visit her tomb and ask for favors with gifts of money, cigarettes, or rum as offerings.
 The appeal must be made three times, which is visible on the tomb by the triple X marks left by many of the visitors.
 In the St. Louis Cemetery No 2, there is another tomb bearing the name of Marie Laveau.
 This tomb also has crosses on it and is called the “wishing vault.”
 Young women often come when seeking husbands.